 Gerben van Kleef

-Prof. dr. Gerben A. van Kleef is Chair of the Social Psychology department of the University of Amsterdam and Research Director of the Kurt Lewin Institute for Social Psychology and Its Applications.
-He acts as Associate Editor of Social Psychological and Personality Science and serves on the board of several other international journals.
-His primary research interests revolve around emotion, power, social influence, group processes, and conflict.
+Prof. dr. Gerben A. van Kleef is Chair of the Social Psychology department of the University of Amsterdam.
+His primary research interests revolve around emotion, power, norm violations, social influence, group processes, and conflict.
 In studying these topics, he investigates fundamental mechanisms underlying human behavior and explores their implications for organizations and society.
-His work on emotion focuses on the interpersonal effects of discrete emotional expressions across social and organizational contexts, including personal relationships, conflict and negotiation, team work, leadership, coaching, and sports.
+In doing so, he combines social-psychological approaches with insights from various other disciplines, including behavioral economics, law, biology, and evolutionary science.
+His work on emotion focuses on the interpersonal effects of discrete emotional expressions across domains of life, including personal relationships, conflict and negotiation, team work, leadership, coaching, and sports.

 Dr. Mark Rotteveel is an assistant professor working in the Social Psychology program at the Department of Psychology of the University of Amsterdam and he is associated editor of Cognition & Emotion.
 His research mainly concerns affective information processing and its behavioral consequences.
 Particularly, he is interested in affective information processing and its bi-directional relationship with action tendencies, attitudes, feelings, emotional expressions (e.g.,facial expressions, body posture) as well as information processing tendencies.
 Furthermore he is interested in cross-over phenomena of mood and affect with classic cognitive information processing (e.g., recognition performance).
 Recently, he started studying the perception of time in the context of emotion.
 In studying these processes specific latency measures, questionnaires as well as psychophysiological measures (e.g., fEMG, GSR, ERP, as fMRI) are used.